matthewdurbin/RadSI/README.md

 PLOT - This allows the activity of a specified source to be plotted agaisnt time from the referenced datetime of that source
 - name       - this is the "nick name" of your specific sourc (Ex: medical1)
 - date       - this is the upperbound of the time plotted (Ex: 12-7-2019-12:30:00).
 If left blank, the time is taken as now

+HELP- This simply prints a condensed version of this documentation